Anpa0/OBS-Virtual-Mic/README.md

 ## Installation

-Most users do **not** need to build the plugin.
 Download the latest prebuilt Linux archive from the project's **Releases** section; it already contains the expected OBS directory structure:

 ```text
 obs-virtual-mic/